 My mother, Jean Campbell (nee McCrie) Schutze, lived her whole life in one house.
 The only exception was when she and my father, who worked for the Department of the Army, lived in Washington, D.C., during World War II.

-She was born, raised, married, and died in the house at 3087 14th Avenue in Detroit, Michigan.
+She was born, raised, and married in the house at 3087 14th Avenue in Detroit, Michigan.
 Her mother gave birth to her at home (on the kitchen table according to family legend) in 1917, and she was married in the living room of the house in 1941.
 Although she died in a hospital in 1970, she had lapsed into a diabetic coma in her bedroom from which she never woke.

 I, too, was raised in this house on 14th Street — it was apparently demoted from an avenue by the time I came along in 1949 — and lived there until I was in my mid twenties.